Mosquito-borne Diseases ad

 • • Use repellents that contain DEET on your clothes or exposed skin.

-• • Remove leaf litter and brush from around your home.
+• • Keep grass cut short and remove leaf litter from around your home.

 female dog tick ad